max-p-log-p/ViB/README.md

 - Copy - Press y[motion] to copy
 - Delete cookie - Remove cookie in cookie file
 - Request a URL - Press \u and enter url
-- Send a form - Press \f and append -G if a get request, press enter
+- Send a form - Press \f and append -G if get request, press enter
 - Click link - Press \g at the beginning of the link number
-- Get raw html - Press \u, change https:// to "$(tail -n1)", delete '|vib'
+- Get raw html - :%!html "$(tail -1)"
 - Javascript - Get raw html, interpret manually and edit html, reparse with %!vib
 - Inspect Element - Get raw html, search with /, edit html with vim, reparse with %!vib
 - Open in new tab - Press \u and enter url, press Ctrl-b, type tabnew and press enter
 - Open in new window - open vi/vim in a new window with tmux
 - Debugging - add --trace to curl
-- Images, Video, etc. - Download manually and view in another application
+- Images, Video, etc. - Download manually with the html function and view in another application
 - History - Use :his to list history.
 For persistent history, append the requested url to a file in the desired ~/.bashrc function.
 - Bookmarks - Maintain a bookmarks file with link numbers
+- File Upload - Press \f and change --data-raw to -F, press enter
+- Hide Password - Enter insert mode, press Ctrl-S, type password, exit insert mode, press `j, press Ctrl-Q

 For more features read the vi manpage.

 Untested Features
 -----------------
-There is support for textarea elements, but this is not very well tested.
-File upload is also supported via curl's -F option, but this not yet been tested successfully.
+- textarea

 Warnings/Errata
 ---------------